folke/snacks.nvim/docs/words.md

 {
   enabled = true, -- enable/disable the plugin
-  debounce = 200, -- time in ms to wait before updating }
+  debounce = 200, -- time in ms to wait before updating notify_jump = true, -- show a notification when jumping notify_end = true, -- show a notification when reaching the end }
 ```